pablotron/tiny-binaries/README.md

 # Tiny Binaries

-Static x86-64 Linux binaries generated using a variety of languages and build methods and sorted by size.
+Tiny static x86-64 Linux binaries, generated using a variety of languages and build methods, then sorted by size.

 The generated binaries do the following: